Olek-ua/Seattle_Project/README.md

 - **Seattle AirBnB Bookings Analysis .ipynb** - is the main Jupyter file.
 You can get my results by simply running all lines in Jupyter notebooks.
 Beware the script may take some time (~20 min) to calculate the best performing model.

 - **calendar.csv, listings.csv, reviews.csv** - are the files obtained from Kaggle.
-I've used only  calendar.csv, listings.csv in my research.
+I've used only  calendar.csv and listings.csv in my research.

-- **draft files** folder - this contains several Jupyter files which are simply separate steps of what was later combined in  **Seattle AirBnB Bookings Analysis** file.
-Feel free to ignore this folder.
+- **draft files** folder - this contains several Jupyter files which are simply separate steps of what was later combined in  **Seattle AirBnB Bookings Analysis** file, feel free to ignore this folder.

 ## Results